Last Updated: March 3, 2017

 Where You Can Find and/or Correct Your Information

+Upon request Peerform will provide you with information about whether we hold any of your personal information.
 You can access all of your personal information that we collect online and maintain by visiting your profile at www.peerform.com.
 This section of the site is password-protected to better safeguard your information.
-As a registered user, you can correct, update, amend your password, E-mail address, physical address, phone number and bank account information at any time on the website, you may also ask to have your personal information deleted/removed from a public forum on our site or deactivate it and if you need to change any other information in your profile you can contact us at email@example.com.
-To protect your privacy and security, please contact us at firstname.lastname@example.org to make changes to your sensitive account information.
+As a registered user, you can correct, update, amend your password, e-mail address, physical address, phone number and bank account information at any time on the website, you may also ask to have your personal information deleted/removed from a public forum on our site or deactivate it and if you need to change any other information in your profile you can contact us at firstname.lastname@example.org.
+To protect your privacy and security, please contact us at email@example.com to make changes to your sensitive account information.
 We will respond to your access request within 30 days.

 We will retain your information for as long as your account is active or as needed to provide you services.
 If you wish to cancel your account or request that we no longer use your information to provide you services contact us at firstname.lastname@example.org.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 As is true of most websites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.

 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve services we offer you, and particularly to prevent you from identity theft.

 Some of our pages utilize framing techniques to serve content to from our partners while preserving the look and feel of our site.
 Please be aware that you are providing your personal information to these third parties and not to www.peerform.com.

 Industry-leading Standards and Controls